braheezy/braheezy.github.io/content/projects/shine-mp3/index.md

 {{< audio src="/assets/sounds/test.shineenc-C.mp3" caption="test.shineenc-C.mp3" >}}

-# Why
+# Thoughts
 In a different project, I wanted to support MP3 encoding on Windows platforms without needing `CGO` enabled.

-# Thoughts
-See the post here: [What I Learned About MP3 Encoding](../../posts/what-i-learned-about-mp3-encoding).
+For more thoughts, see the post here: [What I Learned About MP3 Encoding](../../posts/what-i-learned-about-mp3-encoding).